Human Growth & Development Course (QQI Level 5)

 The candidate will identify needs (at least two) which are being met in each situation and explain why this is the case.
 They will also identify needs that are not being met.
 The candidate will detail the interpersonal skills required to meet each client’s and will suggest a course of action appropriate to the given situation.

-Examination: The internal assessor will devise a theory-based examination that assesses the candidate’s ability to recall and apply theory and understanding, requiring responses to a range of structured questions.
+Examination: The internal assessor has devised an online theory-based examination that assesses the candidate’s ability to recall and apply theory and understanding, requiring responses to a range of structured questions.

 The examination will be based on a range of specific learning outcomes from all units of the module and will be 2 hours in duration.

-The format of the examination will be as follows: 5 structured questions
+The format of the examination will be as follows: 4 structured questions.

 Candidates are required to answer 4 (20 marks each).